 Swipe a fresh baby wipe across the surface of your Timberlands to remove light dirt and enhance the shine.
 The cleansers are gentle and effective on leather hide.

-Eliminate the build up of dirt and mud in the treads with a pencil.
+Eliminate the build up of dirt and mud in the treads with a pencil, a surprisingly effective cleaner for Timberland boots' soles.
 Push the back rubber eraser end -- not the point -- through the sole's grooves, digging through the muck and breaking it up.
 Once you are done, shake the boots to let any of the loose dirt fall out.

 Roll up one or two dryer sheets and place them inside your boots.
 Leave them to sit overnight.
 This will freshen up any the insides of your boots, which can develop an unpleasant smell over time.